Meet some of the sweetest and wickedest witches in comics and graphic novels, perfect for tweens, teens, and adults.

 But maybe Jacks does have a little magic up her sleeve; the kind that might help a misfit like Snap find her place in the world.

-Jacks is undoubtedly one of the cooler witches in comics, and the partnership between her and Snap leads to some delightful and charming lessons about life.
+Jacks is undoubtedly one of the coolest witches, and the partnership between her and Snap leads to some delightful and charming lessons about life.

 Read Snapdragon: Amazon | Goodreads